 Greenland is like the Alaska Ruth Glacier multiplied by 200!
 Willie Prittie

 Greenland, the world's largest island, is perhaps one of the least explored areas in the world.
 It is predominantly an ice cap with a rugged mountain chain which runs north to south up the East Coast.
-Mount Gunnbjornsfjeld (12,168 ft), the highest mountain in Greenland, is located on the central part of the East Coast approximately 30 miles inland from the sea.
+Mount Gunnbjornsfjeld (12,168 ft.), the highest mountain in Greenland, is located on the central part of the East Coast, approximately 30 miles inland from the sea.
 We will attempt a summit of Mt.
-Gunnbjornsfjeld as well as one or two other ascents in the area.
+Gunnbjornsfjeld, and make one or two other ascents in the area.

-Our ascent of Gunnbjornsfjeld will take approximately 4 to 5 days.
-Travel on the glacier will be on mountaineering skies and the transport of our gear will be accomplished with sleds and backpacks.
+Our ascent of Gunnbjornsfjeld will take approximately four to five days.
+Travel on the glacier will be on mountaineering skis and our gear will be transported with sleds and backpacks.
 All routes will be climbed in alpine style, moving our camps each day as we ascend.
 The climbing is moderate with some steeper sections of 40° to 45°.
-Basic mountaineering and cold weather skills are required.
-We will be living on glaciers the entire time we are in Greenland.
+Basic mountaineering and cold-weather skills are required.
+We will be living on glaciers the entire time.
 Temperatures will range from -10° to +30° F.

-For those wishing to participate, we require some prior mountaineering experience including knowledge of the ice axe and moving on snow.
-During the course, we will spend some time on skills review including: glacier travel, route finding, rope technique, safe travel, snow climbing and advanced ice axe techniques.
+Participants must have some prior mountaineering experience, including knowledge of the ice axe and moving on snow.
+We will spend some time on skills review, including: glacier travel, route finding, rope technique, safe travel, snow climbing and advanced ice-axe techniques.
 Here is a chance to truly develop your alpine mountaineering skills.

-After climbing Gunnbjornsfjeld we will use aerial photos and information gathered from previous expeditions to explore the surrounding glacier valleys.
-Our goal is to find new mountaineering objectives which fit our climbing skills.
+After climbing Gunnbjornsfjeld, we will use aerial photos and information gathered from previous expeditions to explore the surrounding glacier valleys.
+Our goal is to find new mountaineering objectives to fit our climbing skills.
 Many of these peaks have never been climbed and we hope to summit two or more of them.